Which Of The Following Reactions Produces Acetyl Chloride

 The balanced chemical equation for this reaction is: 3 CH3COOH + PCl3 → 3 CH3COCl + H3PO3

 In this reaction, phosphorus trichloride acts as the chlorinating agent.
-The mechanism involves the phosphorus atom of PCl3 attacking the carbonyl oxygen of acetic acid, forming an intermediate that leads to the formation of acetyl chloride and phosphorus acid (H3PO3).
+Think about it: the mechanism involves the phosphorus atom of PCl3 attacking the carbonyl oxygen of acetic acid, forming an intermediate that leads to the formation of acetyl chloride and phosphorus acid (H3PO3).
 The stoichiometry of the reaction requires three moles of acetic acid for each mole of PCl3, which can impact the overall cost and efficiency of the reaction.

 Reaction of Acetic Anhydride with Hydrochloric Acid (HCl)